 Staying away from processed foods is a good idea, as these are usually filled with preservatives and other chemicals that won’t do your body any good.
 In this light, processed sugars from candy and baked goods are not as good for you as the naturally occurring sugars found in fresh fruit (read here more about cycling food).

-Whole-grain pastas and breads are better for you than the processed flours used to make white bread and pastries.
+Whole-grain kinds of pasta and bread are better for you than the processed flour used to make white bread and pastries.
 Whole-grain foods also contain fiber, which helps remove toxins from your body!

 Water – The Very Essence of Life

 As I have mentioned elsewhere on this website, drinking adequate amounts of water isn’t an option in sports – it’s a critical necessity.
 Bicycle hydration is necessary for countless bodily processes, and is vital regardless of the temperature or the season.

 So how much water should you be drinking?
 As a general guideline, you should be drinking 250 ml every 15 minutes at the very least.
 However, if you feel thirsty, there is nothing wrong with drinking more!
 Remember, once you become dehydrated, your performance drastically decreases, and you risk falling victim to heat illnesses such as heat stroke.

 The biggest myth surrounding protein today suggests that merely consuming protein will help you increase muscle mass.
 Well, protein is the building block of muscle, isn’t it?
 Yes, but consuming gratuitous amounts of protein will NOT cause your muscles to grow so large that they tear your clothes.
 On the contrary, excess protein is not only transformed into carbohydrates, but it is also hard on your kidneys.